-So today, here’s a challenge for you: If sex has become a source of tension, because he wants it more than you do, then why not spend today trying to get ready for tonight?
+So today, here’s a challenge for you: If sex has become a source of tension, because he wants it more than you do, then instead of avoiding sex, why not spend today trying to get ready for tonight?
 I wonder what would happen if we spent as much time trying to get ourselves in the mood that we do trying to get our husbands out of it?

 31 Days to Great Sex is here (only $4.99!)
 It's the best $5 you'll ever spend on your marriage!